 Lp Camozzi rhymes with cosy.

-After getting a Marketing degree from the Ivey business school, working in Advertising since 1975, marrying a Quebecoise beauty and siring three children (Avril, Marielle and Zach), Lp decided to move from the his ocean swimming home on BC's Sunshine Coast to near downtown Montreal to become an English children's entertainer in 2001.
+After getting a Marketing degree from the Ivey business school, working in Advertising since 1975, marrying a Quebecoise beauty and siring three children, Lp decided to move from the his ocean swimming home on BC's Sunshine Coast to near downtown Montreal to become an English children's entertainer in 2001.

 Since that time, he has self-published two CD's (Even Kids Get the Blues & Even Kids Go Country) and three pictures books.
 The first two books were illustrated by his fine arts educated daughter Marielle (Pasta Pazoo, More Better Spaghetti and Spice Kapita, That Dancin’ Guy.)
 Both books were best sellers in the province of Quebec.

 March 2016 marked the launch of Lp's third book - alpha bones candy - illustrated by son Zach.
 It's his best book to date.
 It's a unique ABC book because each letter is described in Tanka poetry form and each amazing illustration has objects beginning with the hero letter hidden in them.
 Plus, it's a colouring book!